North High School (Downers Grove, Illinois): Activities

 The student newspaper, The Omega, which is published monthly, has been ranked in the top ten in the 9- to 12-page broadsheet category by the NSPA.
 The school literary magazine, the Northwind, is published annually.
 In 2012, its Speech Team placed second at the IHSA state competition.

+Demographics

+In the 2022-2023 school year, there were 2,138 students enrolled at the school.
+In the same year, 71% of students identified as non-Hispanic white, 14% were Hispanic, 6% were Asian, 5% were black or African-American, and 4% were multiracial.
+The school has a student to teacher ratio of 13.9, and 9% of students are eligible for free or reduced price lunches.